thycotic/ss-docs/secret-server-setup/upgrading/upgrading-secret-server/index.md

 > **Important:** If you are doing an incremental upgrade from Version 9.1.000000 to a  higher version, the system may require additional time to process the  changes before proceeding.
 A typical symptom of this behavior will be  the software will redirect you to the home page.
 If this happens, please allow up to 24 hours before retrying the upgrade.
 If the issue  persists, please contact technical support.
 You should lose no other  functionality of the software whilst this occurs.

-> **Important:** Please be aware that if you have Privilege Manager installed, the  Secret Server upgrade process will begin an upgrade for Privilege  Manager as well.
+> **Important:** If you have Privilege Manager installed, the  Secret Server upgrade process will begin an upgrade for Privilege  Manager as well.

 ## How Upgrades Work